Tluszczyk/TicTactics-go/README.md

 * Queueing requests & backpressure strategies
 * Implement refresh token
 * Send session tokens in headers
+* Remove UID from session and send only token
 * Remove body from GET and DELETE

 ## Testing *In progress*